biocaddie/isee-delve/README.md

 # isee-delve
-Pilot Project - Visualization of search results
+PP2.2 - Intelligent Search expansion and Visualization of Datasets (iSee-DELVE)

+This is the DELVE component (Visualization part) of the project.

 #Setup